Adventurehkus/Toast-Revised/README.md

 ---

-### 💬 Connect with the Community!
-Got questions, suggestions, or want to show off your FPS metrics?
-Come hang out in our official [💬 Toast Revised Discussions Forum](https://github.com/Adventurehkus/Toast-Revised/discussions/categories/-announcements)!

----

 ## ⚖️ Legal & Permissions

 Toast Revised is built with absolute respect for the incredible creators in the Minecraft modding ecosystem.